Anders429/gba_test/README.md

 build-std = ["core"]
 ```

-Now, when you run `cargo test`, mGBA will begin executing your tests and display the results.
+Now, when you run `cargo test`, mGBA will begin executing your tests and display the results (assuming `mgba` is in your PATH).

 ### Running on real hardware
 To run on real Game Boy Advance hardware, you can flash the generated test binary to a cartridge.